UNIBZ-Programming-Project/lab-git/README.md

       }
     }
     ```
-1. Compile and run this code.
+1. Using your IDE, compile and run this code.
 1. Commit these new files into your local git repository.
 Do not commit any compiled classes and IDE files!
     - Hint: Look into the `git add` and `git commit` commands.
 1. Push your changes into your remote git repository.